Aphrotee/ouul-be/README.md

 ```

-## 6. Run the Application Locally
+## 6. Run the Application
-To run the FastAPI application locally using Uvicorn:
+To run the FastAPI application using Uvicorn:

 ```
 uvicorn app.main:app --reload